windingtree/sdk/docs/docs/nodes.md

 ) external;
 ```

-> If the protocol network will support the LIF token as a native token (optional) the `register` function ABI will also have a `payable` modifier

-A unique identifier of the supplier will be calculated by the protocol smart contract as a `keccak256` hash of provided `salt` and the address of the transaction sender.
+A unique identifier of the supplier will be calculated by the protocol smart contract as a `keccak256` hash of the provided `salt` and the address of the transaction sender.

-The `owner` argument is the address of the supplier entity owner.
-After the registration, this account exclusively will be allowed to change the signer address and manage the LIF token deposit as well.
+- The `owner` argument is the address of the supplier entity owner.
+After registration, this account exclusively will be allowed to change the signer address and manage the LIF token deposit.

-The `signer` argument is the address that is delegated by the `owner` to sign offers.
+- The `signer` argument is the address that is delegated by the `owner` to sign offers.

-The `lifDeposit` argument is the amount of the LIF tokens that the `sender` wants to deposit into the account (in WEI).
-If a zero `lifDeposit` value is provided the processing of the tokens deposit in this transaction will be skipped.
+- The `lifDeposit` argument is the amount of LIF tokens that the `sender` wants to deposit into the account (in WEI).
+If a zero `lifDeposit` value is provided, the processing of the tokens deposit in this transaction will be skipped.

-The `permit` argument is the EIP-712 signature with the allowance to the contract to spend a proper amount of tokens.
+- The `permit` argument is the EIP-712 signature with the allowance to the contract to spend a proper amount of tokens.

-### LIF deposit
+### LIF Deposit Management

-This is a set of two smart contract functions for managing the LIF deposit funds of a supplier.
+LIF deposit management consists of two smart contract functions: one for adding deposits and another for withdrawing deposits.

 Adding deposits: